NewcastleRSE/knockoff-gwas/docs/container.rst

 .. code-block:: none

     sbatch hpc/pre_create_map_files.sh

+Note that just the apptainer module needs to be loaded instead of various packages which are now handled by the container.

 Next the data needs to be phased and the IBD segments calculated with script `hpc/pre.sh`: